-Instead of hurting myself by not eating, I began giving into my every whim.
-Pretty much all of my whims involved fries, chicken nuggets, burgers, food-court Chinese food.
-Really anything greasy, salty or deep fried.
+Instead of hurting myself by not eating, I began giving in to my every whim.
+Pretty much all of my whims involved fries, chicken nuggets, burgers, and food-court Chinese food.
+Really anything greasy, salty, or deep fried.

 It got to the point where I would order two lunches and two dinners while pretending that one of the meals was for a friend.

 Because I’ve always been extremely active, rather than gain weight, I kind of just filled into what a “normal” woman looks like.
 I filled my face with whatever I could get my hands on.